dw-innovation/kid2-spot-frontend/src/content/tutorials/5-Architecture.md

 **Use full sentences** While the system is designed to understand short, straightforward queries and tolerate minor typos, using overly abbreviated language may cause issues.
 Stick to complete sentences where possible.

 **More behind the scenes** on [GitHub](https://github.com/dw-innovation/kid2-spot)

-**YAML**
-is a human-readable data serialization format that can be used in conjunction with all programming languages and is often used for configuration files.
-It focuses on data readability and the simplicity of its syntax.
-YAML uses indentation to represent hierarchical relationships within data, which makes it particularly suited for configuration where a setting might be nested within a broader category.

-**Natural Language API**
-that takes a natural language sentence, extracts all entities (and their properties) and relations, outputs a YAML representation of the sentences, finds all corresponding OSM tags and returns a JSON representation (IMR) that can be consumed by the OSM Query API and the frontend.

-**OSM Query API**
-that validates the IMR (type and formatting checks as well as logical tests), generates the PostGIS query, runs it against the OSM database and post-processed the result from the database to return map data that can be consumed by the frontend.